Submitty/submitty.github.io/_docs/developer/index.md

 * Download & install Submitty, and try it out.
 Read the instructor documentation to learn the system.

-* Look through the issues list for some ideas of problems to explore.
+* Look through the [issues
+  list](https://github.com/Submitty/Submitty/issues) for some ideas of problems to explore.

 * Learn how to use git.

 * Learn what sections of the code are relevant for those issues (so you’re not overwhelmed).

-* Hint: Use "git grep" to search for variables/filenames/specific strings within the source files/directories.
-This can help you locate relevant files.
+  _Hint: Use "git grep" to search for variables/filenames/specific strings within the source files/directories.
+This can help you locate relevant files._

 * Add & delete things to the code, re-install that portion of the system and see what happens.
+See also [Development Instructions](development_instructions).

 * Use inspector or browser debugger.